cdgraff/docker-cyanite-grafana/README.md

     sudo -s
     ./build.sh

-Alternatively, there is a Vagrantfile in the directory to build out the servers via vagrant
+Alternatively, there is a Vagrantfile in the directory to build out the servers via vagrant.
+When using vagrant, make sure to run:
+    vagrant up --no-parallel

 Usage
 =====